stylescode/stylescode/README.md

 ### Hi there 👋 I'm Styles 🌐

-I am a full-stack software engineer committed to crafting user-friendly and innovative applications through meticulous problem solving and creative thinking.
+Welcome to my page.
+I am a full-stack software engineer based in SoCal, committed to crafting user-friendly & innovative apps through meticulous problem solving and creative thinking.
+I thrive on the endless well of knowledge this world provides with a strong dedication toward continuous learning.

 🔗 Connect w/ Me
 ---